romegasoftware/laravel-workos-teams/docs/customizing-models.md

 For full functionality, we recommend either:
 1. Extending `AbstractTeam` (easiest)
-2. Implementing the `WorkOSTeams` interface and using the `ImplementsWorkOSTeams` trait
+2. Implementing the `WorkOSTeamsContract` interface and using the `ImplementsWorkOSTeamsContract` trait
 3. Implementing the `TeamContract` interface and using the `ImplementsTeamContract` trait

 The `AbstractTeam` class provides all necessary functionality including: